Toddler & Preschool · Behavior guide

 • Only set limits you can physically follow through on.

-If you cannot actually stop it from happening, it is not a limit yet — it is a negotiation.
+If you can't actually stop it from happening, it isn't a limit yet; it's a negotiation.
 Adjust the environment or the limit before you say no.

 • Decide your one-sentence version in advance.